-Six simple steps to designing your fence by Waratah Fencing.
+Six simple steps to designing your farm fence by Waratah Fencing.

 Whether building a new fence or updating an existing one, ask yourself a few simple questions before you rush out and buy the same materials you always have.